Kee2u/-Mapping_Earthquakes/README.md

  - The map has different map styles available (Street, Satellite and Dark).
 These can be toggled by selecting the layers option in the top right hand corner.
  - Layers of earthquake markers and tectonic plates can also be added to the map.
  - The earthquake markers are color coded based on magnitude and show popups with information when you click on them.
- - Their size is proportional to the magnitude of the earthquake
+ - Their sizes are proportional to the magnitude of the earthquake
  - The index on the bottom left shows the relationship between the color of the marker and the magnitude of the earthquake